Levminer/authme-docs/README.md

 ## Features

+Some key features of Authme:

--   Secure: Your codes is secured by AES 256bit encrypton and your own password.
+-   Secure, your codes is secured by AES 256bit encrypton and your own password.
--   Import: You can directly import from Google Authenticator or from any 2FA QR code you screenshot.
+-   Import, you can directly import from Google Authenticator or from any 2FA QR code you screenshot.
--   Shortcuts: Easily open Authme with costum shortcuts and it can also start when your system starts.
+-   Shortcuts, easily open Authme with custom shortcuts and it can also start when your system starts.

-## More features

--   Completely offline, no need for internet connection
+-   Completely offline, internet is only required for updates.
--   Fast and easy to use.
--   Well maintained, update weekly or monthly.
+-   Export anytime, you can export everything very easily.
+-   Privacy in mind, app hidden from video capture, screenshots.

 ## Help

+If you stuck or need some help:

 -   GitHub Issues: [GitHub](https://github.com/levminer/authme/issues)